sirselim/summary_metrics/README.md

 # summary_metrics

-This is a simple tool designed in Rust analyze Oxford Nanopore Technologies sequencing summary text files and calculate various statistics
+This is a simple tool designed in Rust analyze Oxford Nanopore Technologies sequencing summary text files and calculate various statistics.

 ## Features